-Both of the Directors of SAMS each have 30 years’ experience as a 100% dedicated, independent lettings specialist, and are still passionate about the business after all these years!
+Both of the Directors of SAMS each have over 32 years’ experience as a 100% dedicated, independent lettings specialist, and are still passionate about the business after all these years!
 We provide a comprehensive property management service without additional hidden fees that other Agents usually charge.
 For example, we do not charge any set up or arrangement fees, nor any tenancy renewal fees at the end of fixed term tenancies when they become statutory periodic tenancies.
 We also do not charge for check-ins or check-outs or for property visits or anything when tenants leave and we have to re-let the property.
 If you look at other Agents charges in the Plymouth area I think you will be pleasantly surprised at what our charges are compared to them, and to top it off we give great friendly customer service too.

 Also, probably very uniquely, we care a lot about our tenants too as they rightly deserve to live in well maintained, safe, properly run homes and we hope the days of unscrupulous and rogue landlords are soon put well and truly in the past.
 We see them equally as our clients as well as our landlords because it’s so important to have great team work between ourselves, the landlord and tenant for the benefit of all.

 Our realistic commission fee is taken from the rents received and we do not charge any upfront set up fees before the property is let.

 We also have Professional Indemnity Insurance, separate Client Money Protection, and are members of the Property Redress Scheme, which are now a legal requirements.
 We are also members of UKALA.